The following are tasks you must perform before you can add a new tenant.

 Allocate IP Addresses in the Tenant Network

 Allocate up to seven IP addresses in the tenant network.
-Allocate two IP addresses for management appliances plus a third for the shared IP and another three if the tenant requests access via the dtRAM.
-If the tenant has backhaul to a DHCP server you may optionally need a seventh IP for a DHCP relay service.
+Allocate two IP addresses for management appliances plus a third for the shared IP and another three if the tenant requests access though the dtRAM.
+If the tenant has backhaul to a DHCP server you can optionally need a seventh IP for a DHCP relay service.

 The tenant must configure their Active Directory as defined in the installation guide.
 It is highly recommended that you confirm the values using an AD tool such as AD Explorer:

-A Tenant may opt to only allow two required users:
+A Tenant can opt to allow only two required users: